 Install C3 on the rear of the board from the clockwise lug of VR1 to the crystal oscillator output.
 Use insulated wire for jumpers and the regulator output.

-The crystal oscillator is designed to fit the same board space as a 14-pin dual-inline IC.
+I used a "full can" crystal oscillator, which is designed to fit into the socket for a 14-pin dual-inline packaged (DIP) integrated circuit (IC).
 One corner is squared instead of rounded, corresponding to the location of pin 1, which has no internal connection.
 There is also a marked dot on top of the cover at this location.
 Counting clockwise from that pin as viewed from the bottom side of the oscillator, the next pin (7) is ground, next (8) is the output, and next (14) is supply +5 volts.
-Other crystal oscillators with this type of package have the same pinouts.
+There are also "half can" oscillators which fit into the socket for an 8-pin DIP IC."
+In that case, pin 1 is the dot, not connected.
+Power goes to pin 8, ground to pin 4 and output is pin 5.
+See the Updates section below for some possible sources.

 Wire the battery connector and S1 into the circuit.
 If you have a voltmeter, turn on S1 and check for +5 volts at the regulator output pin.
 If you have an oscilloscope, verify 5 volt peak-to-peak square wave at the oscillator output pin.
 Both are measured with respect to the negative battery terminal.
 Turn off S1 when you are finished.